-Innsbruck, 23rd November 2019 – We are using this year’s Christmas donation to take the planning of an organic processing facility for the extraordinary “Smiling Gecko” cluster project in Cambodia to the next level.
+Innsbruck, 9th December 2019 – We are using this year’s Christmas donation to take the planning of an organic food processing facility for the extraordinary “Smiling Gecko” cluster project in Cambodia to the next level.
 We are donating the integrated preliminary design and know-how transfer for the ongoing design on the ground as a means of ensuring our support for this sustainable enterprise.

 Looking back and looking forwards